Product SiteDocumentation Site

 nameserver 8.8.8.8

-Note that the /etc/resolv.conf file may be handled automatically (and overwritten) when the network is managed by NetworkManager or configured via DHCP, or when resolvconf is installed or systemd-resolved(8) is enabled.
+Note that the /etc/resolv.conf file may be handled automatically (and overwritten) when the network is managed by NetworkManager or configured via DHCP, or when resolvconf is installed, or when systemd-resolved(8) is enabled.

 8.3.1.2. /etc/hosts fil